parobo/favoritism-jleo-replication/README.md

 Once you have adjusted the path, simply run the do file _master.do_.
 It will call all other do files and you should end up with all tables in TeX format in the folder _tables_ and with all figures from the paper in the folder _figures_.

 ## Some final notes
 Some figures and tables include tests that have been edited in by hand.
 In this case.
 The tests will be run by the replication files and saved in the folder _logs_ and a file named after the figure or table.
-E.g. _figure_2_tests_.
+E.g. _figure_2_tests.log_.
+Some figures in the paper consist of multiple graphs, in this case, each graph is saved under the _figure_x_y_, where is is the figure number and y increases for each graph (e.g. _figure_4_1_ and _figure_4_2_).